 Or you could just spend the rest of the day relaxing in your hotel.

 About halfway between Essaouira and Marrakesh, you will see enormous Argan trees on both sides of the road.
 These Argan trees are frequently climbed by goats.
 Also, Argan oil is produced by several women’s cooperatives and it is used to prepare couscous, salads.
 Also, it is traditionally used as a treatment for skin diseases before being founded as good enough for cosmetics by European manufacturers.
 A stop at one of these cooperatives is worth it to see how Berber women squeezed the Argan fruits between hands to extract this precious oil.
 Overnight stay at a hotel in Marrakech.

 In the morning a full guided tour will be scheduled to discover Marrakesh.
 The city is known as the “Red City”.
 Marrakesh is the most important former imperial city in Morocco’s history.
 Also, it is situated near the foothills of the snow-capped Atlas Mountain.
 Like all the old cities, Marrakech comprises both an old fortified city, the Medina, and a very modern city called Gueliz.
 The new part was built during the French occupation.

 During the visit to the city, you will see the Koutoubia Mosque, built in the twelfth century in the reign of the Almoravid Dynasty.
-Not to mention that you will go through narrow streets and allies in the ancient city and will pass by “seven saints” which during the reign of Moulay Ismail.
-The festival of the seven saints was founded by the request of the Sultan.
+Not to mention that you will go through narrow streets and allies in the ancient city and will pass by “seven saints” during the reign of Moulay Ismail.
+The festival of the seven saints was founded at the request of the Sultan.
 The tombs of several renowned figures were moved to Marrakesh to attract pilgrims.
 Overnight in the same hotel.

 Day 14: Marrakesh – Explore Marrakesh